KH2FM-Mods-Num/Music-Rando-PC/README.md

 ## Advanced Usage:
 You can open `musiclist.json` and delete the entry of a track to keep it vanilla.

 You can also create more categories by editing the music's type within `musiclist.json`.
-For example, changing Fields of Honor's type into `lod` will make it use tracks from `lod` or `wild` folders.
+For example, changing Fields of Honor's type into `["LoD","Battle","Wild"]` will make it use tracks from `lod`, `battle`, or `wild` folders.
 Names are case-insensitive.
-Tracks with the `wild` type will only use the music from that folder.

 ## Extraction Tips:
 - Older games can have their files extracted from `.pkg` by `OpenKH`, `build_from_mm` or [`KHPCPatchManager`](https://github.com/AntonioDePau/KHPCPatchManager/releases)